h1day/Old_Right_Click_Menu_For_Win11/README.md

 ## uninstall

-1. Run "uninstall.bat" with administrative privileges.
+1. Run "uninstall.bat" .

+1. Microsoft Defender will block this.
+Click "More info" to see "Run anyway".

 ## references